JoseCintra/CLIMathUtils/tcal/README.md

-# Triangle Calculation
+# Triangle Calculator

-**Triangle Calculation** (tcal) is a command-line program developed in Fortran that calculates the principal elements of a triangle based on the dimension of its sides a, b and c.
+**Triangle Calculator** (tcal) is a command-line program developed in Fortran that calculates the principal elements of a triangle based on the dimension of its sides a, b and c.
 Along with the program, a Fortran library (tcal_lib) is also available, which can be used in other mathematical projects.

 ## Features
-Until the present version (1.6.0), the following calculations are available:
+Until the present version (1.06.0), the following calculations are available:
 * Perimeter
 * Semiperimeter
 * Area by Heron e Height formulas